USA Spouse Visa for Immigrants – Visa Sponsorship in USA

 What is a USA Spouse Visa?

-A USA Spouse Visa allows the spouse of a U.S. citizen or LPR to reside legally in the United States.
+A USA Spouse Visa allows the spouse of a U.S. citizen or LPR to legally reside in the United States.
 There are two primary categories for spouse visas:

 Advertisements